fortythreesam/FourthYearProject/report/report.md

 #### 2.3.4 Structural Similarity Index Metric SSIM

-SSIM is another metric that returns a result based on the luminance contrast and structral difference between the two images.
+SSIM is another metric that returns a result based on the luminance, contrast, and structural difference between the two images.
+While other metrics such as RMSE are purely a mathematical measure, SSIM gives us an idea of the percieved quality of the resulting image.
+A measure like this is useful in fields such as digital cameras where mathematical accuracy does not matter to the end user.[5]

 $$SSIM = {(2*\bar x * \bar y + C_1)(2*\sigma_{xy} + C_2) \over (\sigma^2_x + \sigma^2_y + C_2)*((\bar{x})^2 + (\bar{y})^2 + C_1)}$$